Personal flotation device: Design and regulation

 Life jackets or life vests are mandatory on airplanes flying over water bodies, in which case they consist of a pair of air cells (bladders) that can be inflated by triggering the release of carbon dioxide gas from a canister—one for each cell.
-Or the cells can be inflated "orally" that is by blowing into a flexible tube with a one-way valve to seal the air in the cell.
+Alternately, the cells can be inflated "orally", that is by blowing into a flexible tube with a one-way valve to seal the air in the cell.
 Life jackets must also be supplied on commercial seafaring vessels, be accessible to all crew and passengers, and be donned in an emergency.

 Flotation devices are also found in near water-edges and at swimming pools.
 They may take the form of a simple vest, a jacket, a full-body suit (one piece coverall), or their variations suited for particular purposes.
 They are most commonly made of a tough synthetic fiber material encapsulating a source of buoyancy, such as foam or a chamber of air, and are often brightly colored yellow or orange to maximize visibility for rescuers.
 Some devices consist of a combination of both buoyancy foam and an air chamber.
 Retroreflective "SOLAS" tape is often sewn to the fabric used to construct life jackets and PFDs to facilitate a person being spotted in darkness when a search light is shone towards the wearer.